scala/scala3/docs/_docs/reference/experimental/modularity.md

 Martin Odersky, 7.1.2024

-Scala is a language in the SML tradition, in the sense that it has abstract and alias types as members of classes.
+Scala is a language in the SML tradition, in the sense that it has abstract and alias types as members of modules (which in Scala take the form of objects and classes).
 This leads to a simple dependently typed system, where dependencies in types are on paths instead of full terms.

 So far, some key ingredients were lacking which meant that module composition with functors is harder in Scala than in SML.
 In particular, one often needs to resort the infamous `Aux` pattern that lifts type members into type parameters so that they can be tracked across class instantiations.
 This makes modular, dependently typed programs